lawlift/api-docs/source/index.html.md

 ]
 ```

-This endpoint retrieves all templates.
+Get data of all available templates.
+Returns a list of template Ids and their respective names

 ### HTTP Request